Jelena Perčin: Early life

 Jelena Perčin was born on 19 January 1981 in Dubrovnik.

 Career

 After completing her first year at the Academy of Dramatic Art in Zagreb, Perčin landed her first role in 2001, performing in The Fourth Sister, directed by Ivica Boban for Dubrovnik Summer Festival.

 In the 2000s, Perčin became known as a television actress, initially starring in Villa Maria (2005), the first Croatian telenovela, and later in Zabranjena ljubav (2004–2011), the first Croatian soap opera.
 In 2011, she competed on the sixth season of Ples sa zvijezdama, the Croatian edition of Strictly Come Dancing.
 She placed fourth with her professional partner Hrvoje Kraševac.
 In 2023, Perčin competed in the twelfth season of Zvijezde pjevaju.

 In 2024, Perčin was announced as one of the main cast members of RTL's drama television series Sjene prošlosti.
 She would later receive a nomination for the Večernjak's Rose award for her portrayal of Marta Novak, the central antagonist of the series.
+Since 2025, Perčin stars in Divlje pčele.